Arizona food manager license and insurance requirements

 Restaurant owners generally aren't required to cover the cost of food manager certification for their employees.
 A certification is the employee's property, and they are permitted to use it at other food service businesses if they change jobs.

-Food manager certification reciprocity
+Food manager certification vs. food handlers card

-How NEXT supports Arizona restaurant owners
+How NEXT helps support Arizona restaurant and food managers

 NEXT is 100% dedicated to small businesses.
 We provide tailored Arizona restaurant insurance policies designed for small businesses and self-employed business owners.

-It only takes about 10 minutes to get a quote, review your coverage options, choose your policies and download a certificate of insurance
+It only takes about 10 minutes to get a quote, review your coverage options, buy online and download a certificate of insurance.
+And you can access your policy 24/7 via web or mobile app.

 Ashley Henshaw